Financial-Times/biz-ops-client/README.md

 -   Requires its payload(valid Biz ops codes) to be sent as a JSON array
 -   Resolves with a success message and total number of records deleted.
 -   Rejects with a [`HTTPError`](#errors) error if there is any payload validation error(s).

+This method also accepts additional URL parameter to be set:

+`dryRun` a boolean(default `false`) which when set to `true` allows you to only just validate the request and the batch payload without performing the actual deletion of records

 #### `child(options?: object)`